ucl-team-8/ucl-team-8.github.io/proof-of-concept/_prototype.md

 Next, for all services, we compare all of the Trust Reports to the GPS Reports.
 Using that data, we can calculate how many Trust Reports match with a GPS Report and calculate the probability of a Rolling Stock running the service.

 Finally, we display all of the Services with a high enough probability.
 Every column, which represents a service, lists all of the Trust events and again, a green circle is shown if the Reports match and a red circle if no match is found.

+## API Endpoints

+Our prototype uses two main API endpoints to serve data, one for GPS and the other for TRUST data.
+These are used to fuel the data visualisations.
+They are located at [**/events/gps.json**](http://	atos-service.herokuapp.com/events/gps.json) and [**/events/trust.json**](http://atos-service.herokuapp.com/events/trust/json)